Updated August 13, 2021

-Robert Duck, who has worked with the two greatest collegiate golfers in school history, and who has helped both the Seminoles’ men’s and women’s golf teams reach the nation’s No. 1 ranking, is in his eighth season as an assistant coach with both programs at Florida State University.
+Robert Duck, who has worked with the two greatest collegiate golfers in school history, and who has helped both the Seminoles’ men’s and women’s golf teams reach the nation’s No. 1 ranking, is in his 11th season as an assistant coach with both programs at Florida State University.
 His ability to teach the game of golf to the nation’s top golfers has helped elevate Florida State’s programs to rank among the nation’s best in both sports.

 Duck was one of six finalists for the Jan Strickland Award presented by TaylorMade and the Golf Coaches Association of America in 2018.
 The award is presented to the nation’s most outstanding assistant coach in collegiate golf.
 The Strickland Award is presented to the NCAA Division I, II, III, NAIA or NJCAA assistant coach who has excelled in working with their student-athletes both on the course and in the classroom.

 Under Ducks’ tutelage, both Seminole teams have become perennial leaders in the national rankings and course statistics as well as in the production of All-Americans and All-ACC performers.
 He has helped raise the profiles of both programs to the levels necessary to compete as top collegiate programs on an annual basis.